eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

 - What you liked about this assignment.
 - What you did not like about this assignment & what we can do to improve it.

+## FAQ

+### I want to add some creativity to my design, making it slightly different from the spec, is this OK?

+Yes, as long as all elements mentioned in the spec still exist in your design.
+If your design is too different from the spec, then please clearly indicate these differences either in your written report or as a comment on Canvas so graders can easily know where to look.

+### What is the difference between microinteractions vs. interactive components?

+Microinteraction is a design concept, which describes the minor yet important interactions that enhance user experiences and improves usability.

+For instance, a button changing color being pressed, an animated progress bar showing the status of the machine.
+On the other hand, an interactive component is a feature of Figma.
+You can use this feature to implement a microinteraction in Figma.